zhu-yj/ABNODE/README.md

 └── requirements.txt    # Python package dependencies
 ```

-### Folder Description
+### Folder Descriptions

 #### `data/`
-Contains the RGBlimp trajectory dataset used for training and testing.
-The data include measurements of position, Euler angles, velocity, angular velocity, and other relevant parameters for modeling the blimp's dynamic behavior.

-- **File Description**: 140 trajectory data points, organized in sets of four per index.
-  - Example mapping: for `index = 0`, data files are from `1` to `4`, and for `index = 1`, files are from `5` to `8`.
+This folder contains trajectory data for the RGBlimp, which includes various measurements such as position, Euler angles, velocity, and angular velocity.
+It is divided into multiple CSV files, with each file representing different trajectory points.

+- **data_info_spiral.csv**: Metadata for spiral trajectories.
+- **data_info_straight.csv**: Metadata for straight-line trajectories.
+- **readme.txt**: Additional documentation explaining the structure and content of the dataset.

+#### `logs/`
+This folder stores the logs generated during model training and testing.
+Each log captures important information about the training process, such as loss curves, model checkpoints, and hyperparameters used.

 #### `methods/`
-This folder contains the implementation of training algorithms for several modeling approaches:
+This folder contains the Python scripts used to implement and train various models:
-- **ABNODE**: Auto-tuning Neural ODE for blimps
-- **BNODE**: Baseline Neural ODE
-- **KNODE**: Physics-informed NODE with known dynamics
-- **SINDYc**: Sparse Identification of Nonlinear Dynamics (control version)
+- **ABNODE_phase1.py**: Implements Phase 1 of the ABNODE model training.
+- **ABNODE_phase2.py**: Implements Phase 2 of ABNODE, focusing on fine-tuning and further optimizations.
+- **comp_BNODE.py**: Script for training and comparing the BNODE model.
+- **comp_KNODE.py**: Script for training the physics-informed KNODE.
+- **comp_NODE.py**: Vanilla NODE model training script.
+- **comp_SINDYc.py**: Script for training the SINDYc model, which is used for sparse identification of dynamics.

 #### `models/`
-Predefined models for simulating and training various ODE-based methods:
-- **ABNODE model**: Core model that combines physics and neural networks.
-- **RGBlimp dynamics**: Blimp-specific dynamic model to simulate real-world behaviors.
+This folder contains the actual model implementations:
+- **NODE_MLP.py**: Neural ODE with a Multilayer Perceptron (MLP) architecture.
+- **RGBlimp_dynamics_ABNODE_p1.py**: The dynamic model for RGBlimp used in Phase 1 of ABNODE.
+- **RGBlimp_dynamics_ABNODE_p2.py**: The dynamic model used in Phase 2 of ABNODE.
+- **RGBlimp_dynamics_KNODE.py**: The dynamics model used in the KNODE approach.
+- **RGBlimp_dynamics.py**: The core dynamics model for the RGBlimp, common across several methods.

 #### `record/`
-Contains the results and metrics generated during the training and testing processes.
+Stores the results generated during training and testing:
+- Each subdirectory (e.g., `abnode`, `bnode`, `knode`, etc.) corresponds to records from specific model experiments.

 #### `sh/`
-Shell scripts for automated training, testing, and evaluation of the models.
-These scripts streamline the process of running experiments with predefined parameters.
+Shell scripts to automate the training and evaluation of the models.
+Each script is tailored to a specific model:
+- **abnode_0.sh**: Runs the ABNODE training pipeline.
+- **bnode_0.sh**: Runs the BNODE comparison model.
+- **knode_0.sh**: Runs the KNODE model.
+- **node_0.sh**: Runs the vanilla NODE model.
+- **sindy_0.sh**: Runs the SINDYc model.

 #### `utils/`
-Utility scripts that contain helper functions, such as ODE solvers, parameter configurations, and other shared functions across models.
+Utility functions and helper scripts to assist with model development:
+- **NODE.py**: Contains helper functions related to NODE.
+- **parameters.py**: Manages physical parameters for the blimp models.
+- **print_package_version.py**: Prints the versions of the installed packages.
+- **skew.py**: Implements the skew matrix calculation used in certain ODE solvers.
+- **solvers.py**: Implements numerical solvers for integrating ODEs.

 #### `requirements.txt`
-Lists the Python dependencies required to run the code.
-To install, simply run:
+Contains the list of dependencies and their versions.
+To install the required packages, run:
 ```bash
 pip install -r requirements.txt
 ```

 ## Usage

-To begin training the ABNODE model, execute the following shell script:
+To start training the ABNODE model, simply run the corresponding shell script:
 ```bash
 sh ./sh/abnode_0.sh
 ```

-Make sure to customize the script parameters as needed for your experiment.
-All training logs and model checkpoints will be saved in the `logs/` and `record/` directories.
+Logs and results will be saved in the `logs/` and `record/` folders, respectively.

+## Contributing

+We welcome contributions!
+If you find any issues or have ideas for improvements, feel free to submit a pull request or open an issue.

+---

+这样调整后，`README.md` 更详细地解释了项目结构中每个文件夹和文件的功能，使用户可以更容易理解代码库内容，配置环境并运行实验。